 Waterloo Real Estate

-The average cost of homes in Waterloo sits around the high $600,000s to the mid $700,000s.
 The number of single-detached homes has increased as more land opens up for development.
 Townhouses have also become popular with younger couples and young families looking for more affordable options.

 Because Waterloo is a University city, there are options for investment opportunities in the University neighbourhoods.